-These are the terms on which Vanner Perez Notaries LLP, a limited liability partnership registered in England under number OC381629 and with registered office at 6 Hay’s Lane, London SE1 2HB (‘we’, ‘us’, the Firm’) will accept instructions to do notarial work (the ‘Terms of Business’), and any related services, for our clients (‘you’, the ‘client’).
+These are the terms on which Vanner Perez Notaries LLP, a limited liability partnership registered in England under number OC381629 and with registered office at 3 More London Riverside, London SE1 2RE (‘we’, ‘us’, the Firm’) will accept instructions to do notarial work (the ‘Terms of Business’), and any related services, for our clients (‘you’, the ‘client’).
 The nature of notarial work is such that we will in many cases be taking action immediately upon receiving instructions from the client.
 Therefore, if you have any queries about our terms, please speak to us straight away.
 Any service offered to you by the Firm is deemed to be subject to the terms of this statement and your instructing us will be considered an acknowledgement of your acceptance of our terms.

 1. Our Standards